 Zikr and Du'a

-This is a very blessed night in which glorify Allah, recite Darud Sharif, read Quran, utter Talbiyah and supplicate very humbly.
+This is a very blessed night in which to glorify Allah, recite Darud Sharif, read Quran, utter Talbiyah and supplicate very humbly.
 Also take some rest.

 Pick up forty-nine pebbles of the size of big grams (chick peas) if Rami is to be performed for three days and seventy if for four days.